sychhq/sych-llm-playground/README.md

 ### [Amazon Web Services (AWS) SageMaker](https://aws.amazon.com)

-Amazon SageMaker is a managed service that provides developers and data scientists with the ability to build, train, and deploy machine learning (ML) models quickly.
-Key concepts include:
+Amazon SageMaker is a managed service that provides developers and data scientists with the ability to build, train, and deploy machine learning (ML) models quickly and easily.
+Here are some key concepts to understand:

-- **Model**: A trained machine learning model that you can deploy to an endpoint.
+- **Model**: A trained machine learning model that can be deployed to an endpoint for making predictions.
+- **Endpoint**: A hosted deployment of your model, facilitating real-time predictions.
+- **API Gateway**: A gateway that allows you to call your endpoints.
+In the context of this tool, it enables interaction with models via a publicly accessible HTTP URL.
+This tool automatically creates a publicly available POST API endpoint upon successful deployment.

+The naming conventions for Models, Endpoints, and API Gateways deployed by this Playground follow these formats:

+- Model: `"sych-llm-pg-{model_id}-m-{timestamp}"`
+- Endpoint: `sych-llm-pg-{model_id}-e-{timestamp}`
+- API Gateway: `"sych-llm-pg-api-{endpoint_name}"`

-- **Endpoint**: A hosted deployment of your model, which enables real-time predictions.
-Names of Endpoints and Models deployed by this Playground are in the format: `"sych-llm-pg-{model_id}-m-{timestamp}"`.
-The timestamp will allow you to match endpoints with their corresponding models when two or models exists with the same id.
+The timestamp in the naming convention helps in matching endpoints with their corresponding models, especially when two or more models exist with the same ID.

 #### AWS SageMaker Instance Types and Cloud Costs